Mediagone/symfony-easy-api/README.md

     "statusCode": 404,
     "error": "not_found",
     "errorDescription": "Thing not found (id: 1)",
-    "errorCode": 1234
+    "errorCode": 0
 }
 ```
-_Note: `errorCode` is the internal error code of the PHP exception (0 by default).
-You can generally define it by passing an additional argument to the constructor: `throw new LogicException('Oops, something happened.', 1234);`.
+_Note: `errorCode` is the internal error's code of the PHP exception (0 by default).
+You can generally define it by passing an additional integer argument to the constructor, eg. `throw new LogicException('Oops, something happened.', 1234);`._

-### Entity collection API endpoint
+### 2. Entity collection API endpoint

 You can also return multiple results by using the `ApiPayload200Success::createWithArrayResult` factory method: